tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ## II.
 Software Layers

-OpenVela provides three built-in tools—`nxplayer`, `nxrecorder`, and `nxlooper`—to help developers verify the audio driver.
+openvela provides three built-in tools—`nxplayer`, `nxrecorder`, and `nxlooper`—to help developers verify the audio driver.
 These tools offer a convenient way to test and validate multimedia features such as playback and recording.

 The audio driver exposes its functionality through the audio interface, providing multimedia audio capabilities to application developers.
-The layer structure of the OpenVela audio driver is as follows:
+The layer structure of the openvela audio driver is as follows:

 - **Audio Applications**: For multimedia functionality development, e.g., music players.
 - **Vela Audio Driver**: Provides audio interfaces to upper-level applications and encapsulates hardware-related details.